 Lower your expectations

-When it comes to digital nomad cities, don’t expect Tbilisi to be your next Chiang Mai, Ubud, Medellin, or any of those well-known digital nomad hub cities.
-Tbilisi is just getting noticed among the digital nomad community, and there are plenty of things that need to be done.
+When it comes to digital nomad cities, don’t expect Tbilisi to be your next Chiang Mai, Ubud, Medellin, or any other well-known digital nomad hub cities.
+Tbilisi is just getting noticed among the digital nomad community, and many things need to be done.

 Not everyone speaks English